How to choose the right robot welding training program for you

 There are many different factors when looking into these programs.
 People have to consider how much time they want to dedicate to a welding robotics training program.
 If they want to dedicate a year, they could choose the certificate program.
 Those getting the bachelor’s degree would be most likely dedicating four years of their life to training.
 Money is another factor, with a certificate program costing significantly less than a bachelor’s degree.
 But, there may be grants and other funding available for those who decide on a bachelor’s degree.

 Where do you go once you complete your certificate or degree?
-Well, you can work for a robotics company, a manufacturer who deals with welding automation or a robotics integrator like Robots.com.
+Well, you can work for a robotics company, a manufacturer who deals with welding automation or a robotics supplier like Robots.com.
 Robots.com expects its technicians and engineers to be highly trained in welding robotics, as well as other robotic applications.